billy-inn/Homepage/README.md

 	- My implementation can be found at [my github](http://github.com/billy-inn) and the work is clarified on [my blog](http://billyinn.wordpress.com/).
 - Algorithm Optimization
 	- We optimized all spreading and interpolation algorithms from its granularity to its details in algorithm on GPU.
+	- I implement several spreading algorithms.
+Also do some test work and plot corresponding figures in the paper.
 	- Our work is submitted to IPDPS'2015, the paper can be found [here](http://github.com/billy-inn)

 ### Publications